project-imprimis/libprimis/doc/engine.md

 it is best to place all the equals in the same location (as above).
 Libprimis uses no named enums besides those inhereted from ENet.

+#### Objects

+Objects of POD type (Plain Old Data) should be assigned the keyword `struct`, and objects of a complex type should be given the keyword `class`.
+Where applicable, objects should be separated into `public` and `private`, with `public` members being declared first.

 #### `for` loops

 The accepted conventional variables for loops are the single letter `i`,`j`,`k`,